 In this brief historical interlude, we learn that the church grows, in spite of the fear.
 Why?
 Because God is at work!
 I love the difference between verses 13 and 14.
 People are kinda freaked out, not daring to join them, and yet the Christians are so compelling, and God’s power is so clearly manifest in them, that the people can’t help but want to be a part of it all.
 As a result more and more men and women become followers of Jesus!

 It wasn’t happily ever after though.
-Check back in tomorrow for crisis #2.
+Take a look at the next post for crisis #2.